Sicily Road Trip

 Continuing along the coast, Marsala invites with its rich wine heritage.

 Visit a local winery to taste the famous Marsala wine and learn about its production.
+The sunset over the salt flats with a glass of Marsala is unforgettable.

 Exploring the Valley of the Temples